Kelcon86/NBA_HOF_Predictions/README.md

 <img width="561" alt="ERD_image" src="https://user-images.githubusercontent.com/60076980/169675214-90f44036-7bb6-4646-9384-ee35dcd8df4a.png">

 ## Dashboard
 We will be using Tableau to create a dashboard.
-Various types of charts will be used as well as interactive features including filters and dropdown lists.
+Various types of charts as well as interactive features including filters and dropdown lists will be used to visualize the data from our database and machine learning models.